 In the vernacular, an oratory (house of prayer) is often also called a "chapel".
-Before 1891, a wayside shrine with the miraculous image of "Maria Hilf" stood on the current site of the oratory.
+Before 1891, a wayside shrine with the image of "Maria Hilf" stood on the present site of the oratory.

-Father Moritz honoured his vow and had today's "Maria Hilf" oratory built in 1891.
-This is why older people still call this place the "Schurwey Chapel" today.
+Father Moritz fulfilled his vow and had the present-day "Maria Hilf" oratory built in 1891.
+That is why older people still call this place "Schurwey Chapel".

 Good to know